 Is Lens Replacement Surgery Painful?

 No, RLE is not painful.
 Patients receive numbing anesthetic drops so they don’t feel anything during the surgery.
-Patients typically report immediate vision improvement once the surgery is over.
+Patients typically report immediate improvement in vision after surgery.

 Are You Awake During Lens Replacement Surgery?